 Are the Marfa Lights Real?

-There are two notable studies on the Marfa Lights.
-One was done by Society of Physics students at the University of Texas at Dallas in 2004.
+There are two important studies on the Marfa Lights.
+The Society of Physics students did one at the University of Texas at Dallas in 2004.
 Another study was conducted four years later by a group of scientists from Texas State University.
 The Texas State scientists spent 20 nights using spectroscopic technology to observe the lights.
-Both studies came to similar conclusions, that the Marfa Lights were most likely caused by the headlights of cars driving by on Highway 67, or by small campfires in the distance.
+Both studies came to similar conclusions that the Marfa Lights were most likely caused by the headlights of cars driving by on Highway 67, or by small campfires in the distance.